kelubia/Kelubia/README.md

+## 🧑‍💼 About Me
 ### Hi, I am Gloria Johnson👋
 <a href="https://www.linkedin.com/in/gloria-johnson-kelubia/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>

-Welcome to my GitHub!
-I am a network engineering and cloud computing enthusiast with networking, scripting, vulnerability assessment, and incident response expertise.
-This repository showcases my skills and projects.
+Welcome to my GitHub!Hello!
+I'm a passionate **Network Engineer** with experience in designing, implementing, and managing large-scale network infrastructures.
+My expertise lies in working with Cisco, Ansible, Redhat Linux, and cloud networking platforms like AWS and Azure.
+I love solving complex networking challenges and keeping networks secure and optimized..

 ## Objective

 In this GitHub repository, I aim to showcase my expertise, projects, and journey as a Network and Cloud Security Engineer.
 As a growing professional in Network security, I aim to demonstrate my skills, knowledge, and contributions to securing Multiple infrastructures and services.

-## Projects
+## 🌟 Projects

 | Name                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|